- This topic contains 2 replies, 2 participants and was last updated by Thomasfak, 4 days, 22 hours ago.

 There I'm starting of course, I only played a few times but I'm doing pretty well thanks to tennis.
 In any case, I see that I am really above other beginners who are starting to practice.

 If you have snowshoe suggestions good value Artengo style (less than 100 €) I am a taker.

 Otherwise I specify that I am a young adult man not with a big physique (68kg for 1m79).

 In tennis I play with a Pure Drive Team (285g) for those who know (versatile racket that gives easy power, comfort and good access to the effects): medium weight and neutral balance so rather good handling, roped multifilament ( more arm friendly) but more typed control (Duramix or NXT control for example) to medium voltage (23 or 24kg), that I have to break every 15 about hours.

 My level of technique is correct: I control pretty much the effects in the service (flat, slicé and lifted), the back slicé, the volley and straight shots / backhand (flat covered or lifted), which allows me to rather to be well in my debut Padel.

 Thank you for your suggestions,

 I think I have a profile similar to yours.
-I did not have many snowshoes and brands.
+I have passed many snowshoes and brands.
 I read good articles on the new decathlon for 90 € (Kuikma).
 To see for the change of racket.

-I play with the white NOX of lamperti right now and I am satisfied.
-It is considered a high-end model.
-The racket is well balanced and she does the job.
-Again, there was a test article on the site interesting on the subject.
+I'm playing with lamperti's white NOX right now and I'm happy with it.
+It is considered a high end model.
+The racket is well balanced and it does the job.
+Again there was a test article on the interesting site on the subject.

 I hope I have been helpful. good luck !